AthimetA/CARVER-Savvy/README.md

 Next, Build the workspace using colcon:
 ```
+# If you are in the CARVER-Savvy directory
 cd carverabwu/
+# Build the workspace using colcon
+# Always build with --symlink-install to avoid having to rebuild the workspace after every change
 colcon build --symlink-install
 ```
 After colcon has finished building source the repository using: